 - U.S. District Court for the Eastern District of Texas

 - MiiCs & Partners, America, Inc. v.
 Toshiba Corp.
-(D. Del.): Achieved complete defense victory for multinational Japanese company in an 11-patent infringement suit over LCD panel technology brought by Hon Hai’s patent holding company in the District of Delaware.
+(D. Del.): Complete defense victory for multinational company in an 11-patent infringement suit over LCD panel technology brought by Hon Hai’s patent holding company in the District of Delaware.
 Federal Circuit affirmed the district court on all four issues appealed.

 - Straight Path IP Group, Inc. v.
 Vizio (E.D.
-Va.): Defended multinational Japanese company in a three-patent infringement suit relating to point-to-point Internet technology brought by a non-practicing entity in the Eastern District of Virginia.
-Case settled.
+Va.): Defended multinational company in a three-patent infringement suit relating to point-to-point Internet technology brought by a non-practicing entity in the Eastern District of Virginia.

 - Nalco Co. v.
 Baker Hughes Inc. (S.D.
-Tex.): Represented well-known company against one of the world's largest oil field services companies in patent-based antitrust suit.
-Case settled.
+Tex.): Represented well-known industrial chemical company against one of the world's largest oil field services companies in patent-based antitrust suit.

 - Mariner IC Inc. v.
 Funai Electric Co., Ltd. (E.D.
 Tex.): Defended multinational company in a two-patent infringement suit relating to SoC technology in the Eastern District of Texas.

 - Dynamic Hosting Co.
 LLC v.
 Google Inc. (E.D.
 Tex.): Defended multinational company in a two-patent infringement suit relating to remote printing technology in the Eastern District of Texas.

 - Battle Toys, LLC v.
-LEGO Systems, Inc. (D. Del.): Defended toy company LEGO and obtained Consent Judgment of Noninfringement from Plaintiff dismissing the case without payment shortly before trial in the District of Delaware.
+LEGO Systems, Inc. (D. Del.): Defended toy company LEGO and obtained Consent Judgment of Noninfringement from the plaintiff dismissing the case without payment shortly before trial in the District of Delaware.